khimasanka/Validations/README.md

 # Validations
-Validating users' input data using Reg-Ex  from the scratch
+Validating users' input data using Regular Expression from the scratch

+## Version
+1.0.0

+## LICENSE
+See the [LICENSE](LICENSE) for more information.